mihaitmf/advent-of-code-solutions/README.md

 ### The pretty way
 In order to implement a new solution, one needs to create **3 files**.

-- First create a new directory for the **day** of the problem named *DayXX* under the `/src/EventYYYY/` directory, where *XX* is the 2-digit number of the day and *YYYY* is the 4-digit *year* of the event.
+- First create a new directory for the **day** of the problem named *DayXX* under the `/src/EventYYYY/` directory, where *XX* is the 2-digit number of the *day* and *YYYY* is the 4-digit *year* of the event.
 Example: `/src/Event2017/Day01/`.
 - Then, create a new implementation of the `Solver` interface which will contain the code of the solution.
 Each *part* of the problem from the given *day* has its own implementation.
 Example: class `Day01Part1Solver`.
 - In the same directory create a new implementation of the `ExamplesProvider` interface which will give the pairs of sample input-output data used to test the solutions against.
 Usually the examples are provided in the description of the problem, so you can just copy those, or create your own ones.
 Example: class `Day01Part1Examples`.
-- Create a new file in the `/inputs/YYYY` directory, where *YYYY* is the 4-digit *year* of the event, and paste into it the input data for the problem.
-Usually the input is the same for both parts of the problem for a given day.
-Example input file name: `day01.txt`.
+- Create a new file in the `/inputs/YYYY/` directory, where *YYYY* is the 4-digit *year* of the event, and paste into it the input data for the problem.
+The input is the same for both parts of the problem for a given day.
+Example input file name: `/inputs/2017/day01.txt`.

 All the wiring of the implementation classes and mapping of the *year*, *day* and *part* arguments is done in the `DaysSolversMapper` class.
 If you don't want to follow the default structure and naming of the classes, just add an entry on the map in this class with your custom preferences.